New Hampshire Fire History

 45th Parallel EMS is a non-profit regional ambulance service established in 2008 following the closure of volunteer ambulance services in Colebrook and Pittsburg after hospital funding for those services ended.
 The new organization was formed to ensure continued 911 emergency medical coverage for communities in northern Coös County in New Hampshire and Essex County in Vermont.

-The service currently provides coverage to Clarksville, Colebrook, Columbia, Dixville, Pittsburg, and Stewartstown in New Hampshire, as well as Canaan and Norton in Vermont.
+The service currently provides coverage to Clarksville, Colebrook, Columbia, Dixville, Pittsburg, and Stewartstown in New Hampshire, as well as Canaan, Lemington, and Norton in Vermont.
 It also serves seven additional unincorporated communities in Vermont.
 Altogether, its response area encompasses approximately 1,200 square miles.
 At its inception, the agency operated out of a trailer at Upper Connecticut Valley Regional Hospital before relocating to a custom-built station in Colebrook.
 It maintains a fleet of four ambulances.

 45th Parallel EMS provides 24/7 ALS-level emergency medical coverage with at least two providers on duty at all times.
 The service is dispatched by Northern Borders Dispatch.